 Scientists (and maybe even a few passengers of Antarctica Peninsula trips) have observed orcas near the Antarctic Peninsula cooperatively hunting together in pack ice, with whales using their tails to “wave wash” seals off ice floes.
 Over a period of time, researchers observed three different groups of killer whales hunting off the western Antarctic Peninsula.
 The study observed 16 seals and one Antarctic minke whale falling prey to this tactic.
 Of the seals successfully hunted, the data showed that 86% of the time it involved killer whales cooperatively creating waves with their tails to produce destabilise the seal.
 They produced 120 waves during 22 separate attacks and successfully took 75% of the Weddell seals attacked.
 The statistics also showed that the mean number of waves produced per successful attack was just over four, and the mean length of attack was 30 minutes, while the range was 15 – 62 minutes.

 Five quick facts about the killer whale

 1. Adult orcas range in size from 5.5 – 9.8 meters long (18 – 32 feet), with males reaching on average 7.3 meters (23 feet) and at least 8,000 kg (17,636 pounds) in weight.
 Female orcas grow to around 6.2 meters (20 feet) and 4,000 kg (8,819 pounds) in weight.

-2. The adult male orca’s dorsal fin can be up to 1.8 metres tall (5.9 feet) or more, while females and juveniles have a dorsal fin that is around one metre (3.2 feet) tall
+2. The adult male orca’s dorsal fin can be up to 1.8 meters tall (5.9 feet) or more, while females and juveniles have a dorsal fin that is around one meter (3.2 feet) tall.

-3. Killer whale pods can travel in tight formation or be spread across more than one kilometre (0.6 miles), often breathing and diving in a coordinated fashion, with each whale reaching up to 55 km per hour (34 mph) when swimming at full pace
+3. Killer whale pods can travel in tight formation or be spread across more than one km (0.6 miles), often breathing and diving in a coordinated fashion, with each whale reaching up to 55 km per hour (34 mph) when swimming at full pace.

 4. Researchers have found that, while Icelandic orcas are very vocal when feeding on herring – they produce a lot of calls and clicks, along with herding calls and tail slapping – they are very silent when travelling, remaining quiet for extended periods of time.